tktracker/IntuneDocs/intune/enrollment/enrollment-autopilot.md

     ![Screenshot of OOBE page](./media/enrollment-autopilot/create-profile-outofbox.png)

+   > [!NOTE]
-Greyed-out items are not currently supported by the chosen Deployment mode.
+   > Options that appear dimmed or shaded are currently not supported by the selected deployment mode.

 6. In the **Join to Azure AD as** box, choose **Azure AD joined**.
 7. Configure the following options: